 Figure 2.
 Response of Microstrip Bandpass Filters on CF Dielectric

-Dealing with such high spectral efficiencies up in the mmWave range brings with it new concerns about the way in which an RF systems bandwidth responds to changes in temperature, for example.
-Talk to a DLI RF filter design expert at Knowles Precision Devices to ensure the substrate technology used to implement your filter structures is right for your application.
+Dealing with such high spectral efficiencies up in the mmWave range brings with it new concerns about the way in which an RF system's bandwidth responds to changes in temperature, for example.
+Talk to an RF filter design expert at Knowles Precision Devices to ensure the substrate technology used to implement your filter structures is right for your application.